imran072/my_sync_utility/my_sync_utility/README.md

 # MySync

 MySync is a command-line tool for synchronizing directories efficiently.
-It compares the contents of two directories and ensures they are identical by copying missing files and updating existing ones.
+It compares the contents of directories and ensures they are identical by copying missing files and updating existing ones.
 It offers various options for customizing the synchronization process.

 ## Features

 - **Directory Comparison**: Compare the contents of directories to identify differences.
-- **File Synchronization**: Synchronize files between directories, ensuring that both directories have the same files.
+- **File Synchronization**: Synchronize files between directories, ensuring that all directories have the same files.
 - **Recursive Comparison**: Support for recursively comparing and synchronizing subdirectories.
 - **Option Flags**: Customizable options for controlling the synchronization process, such as ignoring hidden files, copying only, verbose output, etc. (yet to be implemented)
 - **Linked List Implementation**: Utilizes a linked list data structure for efficient storage and manipulation of file information.